ABTSoftware/SciChart.JS.Examples/BoilerPlates/svelte-rollup/README.md

 		sourcemap: true,
 		format: 'iife',
 		name: 'app',
-		file: 'public/bundle.js' // change, so that everything is served at "public", not "build" },
+		file: 'public/bundle.js' // change this, so that everything is served at "public", not "build" },
 	plugins: [
 		svelte({